harsh-solanki21/whatsapp-calculator-twilio/README.md

 - I will try to upgrade this project in the future and will make it more strong in terms of features and functionalities.

-# Application Demo
+# WhatsApp Calculator Demo
-- WhatsApp
 https://user-images.githubusercontent.com/52111635/145723482-619f1377-8fec-4a1d-9323-c897f4682415.mp4

-- Server Side (Receives request from user) https://user-images.githubusercontent.com/52111635/145723541-1a19f0d4-cafe-4df8-a379-7e8af3201dd6.mp4
+# Server Side Demo (Receives request from user)
+https://user-images.githubusercontent.com/52111635/145723541-1a19f0d4-cafe-4df8-a379-7e8af3201dd6.mp4